Alumnae TPC Fellows

 Crystal Murphy graduated from Pine Manor College with a BA in Psychology.
 She is currently a family liaison for the Family Independence Initiative Boston.
 In this role, she is responsible for collecting families’ stories and data about personal growth and adversity along with overseeing the Movement Building Fellowship and other special projects.
 In her prior role, Crystal worked for the Boston Public School system as a Registration Specialist ensuring quality customer service and information.
 Crystal is passionate about children and families’ wealth, health, and education, and volunteers with non-profits to support economic mobility for children and families in Haiti.
 Crystal currently resides in Dorchester and loves to explore nature and science with her two daughters.

 Cassandra Trujillo believes that everyone has inherent value and deserves equitable access to opportunities.
 She holds an EdM in Education Policy and Management from Harvard and a Bachelor of Arts in English from Yale.
-Currently, Cassandra works as a mentor at Summer Search Boston, where she helps young people build on the strengths that lie within themselves and their communities.
-Outside of work, Cassandra strives to facilitate access to resources for underserved communities.
-She cares passionately about all forms of social justice, and is especially interested in the challenge of meeting the social, emotional, and cognitive needs of students from low-income backgrounds.
-She is honored to join TPC and support social justice organizations working to make the world a better place.
+After 7 years in education and nonprofit work, as a mentor at Summer Search Boston and a teacher in the San Francisco Bay Area, she recently began a career in marketing at Wayfair.
+She cares passionately about all forms of social justice, and is especially interested in the challenge of meeting the social, emotional, and cognitive needs of gifted students from low-income backgrounds.
+She is honored to be part of TPC and support social justice organizations working to make the world a better place.

 Jeannette Andre serves as the Associate Director for The Lenny Zakim Fund where she manages the Fund’s grantmaking processes and coordinates trainings for its grantees.
 Since 2009, Jeannette has held a variety of positions in the philanthropic sector that has allowed her to criss-cross the country — from interning in Washington, DC at the Philanthropy Roundtable to serving as an Americorps VISTA and VISTA coordinator at Social Venture Partners in Seattle, Washington.
 Jeannette received her bachelor’s degree in political science with a minor in asian studies from the University of Florida.
 In her free time, Jeannette volunteers with the Australian Cattle Dog Rescue Association by helping to manage their web presence and fostering dogs.
 Jeannette lives in Jamaica Plain with her fiancée and their two dogs.